ppolg/Mtb_termseq/README.md

 ## Repository information

-This repository contains the code used for a multiple steps of data analysis and figure generation (written in R and bash) for the manuscript "Term-seq reveals an abundance of conditional, Rho-dependent termination in _Mycobacterium tuberculosis_."
+This repository contains the code used for a multiple steps of data analysis and figure generation (written in R and bash) for the manuscript "Premature termination of transcription is shaped by Rho and translated uORFS in _Mycobacterium tuberculosis_."
 Code for the analysis was fully written by Peter Polgar.

 ### Input files
 are in the folder NUGA_Data